shonteag/pyloot/README.md

 PyLoot
 ==================

-PyLoot is a loot table system written in python.
-The goal is to allow a user to create customized loot tables via macro files, which can then be rolled by a call to this module.

-Heavily WIP
+A package built to allow game developers to create customized rolling schema and loot tables.

+The system is split into two sections: loot tables, and loot macros.

+*Subpackage: pyloot.roller*

+The roller subpackage consists of various classes and methods for the parsing and rolling of macro files.
+(See "Macro Files")